CompuTec/computec-docs/docs/wms/administrator-guide/barcode-scanning/overview.md

 ### Barcodes Creation

 Barcodes created specifically for CompuTec WMS need particular prefixes to function correctly.
-Each prefix is designed to correspond with specific WMS screens, ensuring that a warehouse-specific barcode, for example, is recognized only in the WMS warehouse selection screen.
+Each prefix is designed to correspond with specific CompuTec WMS screens, ensuring that a warehouse-specific barcode, for example, is recognized only in the CompuTec WMS warehouse selection screen.

 |   AI   | Char count |                                     Description                                     |                 GS1BarcodeDecoder AI                 |                    Supported AI                   |
 |:------:|:----------:|:-----------------------------------------------------------------------------------:|:----------------------------------------------------:|:-------------------------------------------------:|